Soteriology

 Final Perseverance and Assurance

-Catholic teaching on the certainty of salvation differs markedly from Protestant doctrine:
+Catholic teaching on the certainty of salvation differs markedly from Protestant doctrine, maintaining a balance between hope and holy fear.

 Catholic Teaching